Fraudulent Use or Possession of Credit Card or Debit Card Information

 The offense was created by the 86th Texas Lesgislature and became effective on September 1, 2019.[2]

-You can be charged with Fraudulent Use or Possession of Credit Card or Debit Card Information if the state’s attorneys believe that you each of the elements of (b)(1), (2) or (3), as described in the section above, have been met.
+You can be charged with Fraudulent Use or Possession of Credit Card or Debit Card Information in Texas if the state’s attorneys believe that you each of the elements of (b)(1), (2) or (3), as described in the section above, have been met.

 ^1.
-Texas Penal Code §32.315^2.
-H.B.
-2625, 86th Texas Legislature, Section 1^3.
-Texas Penal Code §32.315(e)(1), as passed by HB 2625 in the 2019 Texas Legislative Session^4.
-Texas Penal Code §32.315(e)(2), as passed by HB 2625 in the 2019 Texas Legislative Session^5.
-Texas Penal Code §32.315(e)(3), as passed by HB 2625 in the 2019 Texas Legislative Session^6.
-Texas Penal Code §32.315(e)(4), as passed by HB 2625 in the 2019 Texas Legislative Session
+Texas Penal Code §32.315.
+This law is current as of 2024.^2.
+HB 2625, 86th Texas Legislature, Section 1^3.
+See Code of Criminal Procedure 12.01(9)^4.
+Texas Penal Code §32.315(e)(1), as enacted by HB 2625 in the 2019 Texas Legislative Session^5.
+Texas Penal Code §32.315(e)(2), as enacted by HB 2625 in the 2019 Texas Legislative Session^6.
+Texas Penal Code §32.315(e)(3), as enacted by HB 2625 in the 2019 Texas Legislative Session^7.
+Texas Penal Code §32.315(e)(4), as passed by HB 2625 in the 2019 Texas Legislative Session^8.
+See Chapter 42, Texas Code of Criminal Procedure, Art.
+42A.054, Art.
+42A.056, Art.
+42A.102^9.
+Art.
+42A.053(c), Texas Code of Criminal Procedure^10.
+Art.
+42A.054(b), Texas Code of Criminal Procedure

 Arrested or Charged With a Crime?